Recruitment Strategy

 We needed a new strategy.

+I met with the taskforce to share with them what I had discovered.
 Going at a layer above the website, I asked the taskforce to rethink the task entirely — How might we increase the number of qualified applicants outside of our usual process?

 Some really fascinating ideas bubbled up:

-• Give National boost to internal recruiting– create a much more high-quality set of recruiting materials that Area Directors can use.
+Create a much more high-quality set of recruiting materials that Area Directors can use.

-• Go after super dedicated students — recruit hard at the upcoming Ambition conference that I was helping to design.
+Go after super dedicated students — recruit hard at the upcoming Ambition conference that I was helping to design.

-• Focus on external candidates in certain geographic regions that are more desperate for staff — work through a market funnel and learn from the pilot.
+Focus on external candidates in certain geographic regions that are more desperate for staff — work through a market funnel and learn from the pilot.

-• Host special spring retreats for identified staff candidates
+Host special spring retreats for identified staff candidates

-• Focus on Christian colleges and universities
+Focus on Christian colleges and universities

 All of these were viable — how do you choose?

-• What makes this a winning strategy?
+What makes this a winning option?

-• What would have to be true for this to work?
+What would have to be true for this to work?

-• How will we know it worked?
+How will we know it worked?

-• What barriers will we face?
+What barriers will we face?

-• What unknowns do we need to find out?
+What unknowns do we need to find out?

 Choose

-So, by default we began the “Focus on External Candidates living in Desperate Geographies who agree to receive them”.
+It was a good thing we asked what the barriers were, because those became the deciding factors.
+Because of the timeline, we chose to “Focus on External Candidates living in Desperate Geographies who agree to receive them”.
 Probably could have come up with a catchier title 😅

 Other than timing, there were other reasons to try this strategy first.

-1. Not all geographies needed staff — why do a blanket strategy?
+Not all geographies needed staff — why do a blanket strategy?

-2. We were also trying out a whole new process, having 2–3 pilot geographies would help keep the effort smaller.
+We were also trying out a whole new process, having 2–3 pilot geographies would help keep the effort smaller.

-3. Sadly, some geographies weren’t open to external candidates even if they were desperate.
+Sadly, some geographies weren’t open to external candidates even if they were desperate.

 Design